tdaileygithub/riseml/docs/understanding.md

+---
+description: Overview of RiseML architecture and concepts
+---
 # Understanding RiseML

 RiseML provides a simple yet powerful abstraction for machine learning engineers working on GPU infrastructure both in the cloud and on bare metal.